peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

 }
 \end{figure}

-Delta-Two Stream Approximation
+$\delta$-Two Stream Approximation
 ------------------------------

-In the *delta-two stream approximation* radiance is assumed to be constant over hemispheres, with the exception of a forward peak (if present) from direct solar radiation.
-The forward peak is treated seperately in order to preserve good accuracy, as direct radiation can be orders of magnitude greater than diffuse radiation.
+In the *$\delta$-two stream approximation* radiance is assumed to be constant over hemispheres, with the exception of a peak[^peak] from direct solar radiation (if present).
+The peak is treated seperately in order to preserve good accuracy, as direct radiance can be orders of magnitude greater than diffuse radiance.
 There is no azimuthal or zenith dependence of diffuse radiance, and the total radiance is the sum of diffuse and direct radiance:

+[^peak]: Not to be confused with the forward peak of the phase function.

 \begin{align}
 I &= I_\mathrm{diff} + I_\mathrm{dir}\\